-- How well the scientific rationale for the proposed clinical trial is supported by the preliminary data, critical review and analysis of the literature, relevant ongoing, planned, or completed clinical trials, and/or laboratory/preclinical evidence. - How well the study questions, specific aims, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to answer clearly the clinical objective and purpose. - How well the inclusion/exclusion criteria and group assignment process meet the needs of the proposed clinical trial. - How well plans to collect specimens and conduct laboratory evaluations are addressed, if applicable. - To what degree the data collection instruments, if applicable, are appropriate to the proposed study. - If applicable, to what degree the intellectual and material property plan is appropriate. - Additionally, for applications choosing the Cell Therapy Focus Option, the following criteria apply: - How well the application demonstrates access to the proposed cohort specimens and/or data. - To what extent the proposed cohort is appropriate for the objective of the study. - To what extent the proposed cohort is well-characterized and adequately controlled. - To what extent the statistical power of the study is appropriate, given the size of the cohort.
+- How well the scientific rationale for the proposed clinical trial is supported by the preclinical data, critical review and analysis of the literature, relevant ongoing, planned, or complete clinical trials. - How well the study questions, specific aims, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to clearly answer the clinical objective and purpose. - How well the inclusion/exclusion criteria and group assignment process meet the needs of the proposed clinical trial. - How well plans to collect specimens and conduct laboratory evaluations are addressed, if applicable. - To what degree the data collection instruments, if applicable, are appropriate to the proposed study.

-Intervention
+• Intervention

-- Whether there is evidence of support, indicating availability of the intervention from its source, for the duration of the proposed clinical trial (if applicable). - To what degree the intervention addresses the clinical need(s) described.
+- Whether there is evidence of support, indicating availability of the intervention from its source, for the duration of the proposed clinical trial (if applicable). - To what degree the intervention addresses the clinical need(s) described. - How the intervention compares with currently available interventions and/or standards of care. - To what degree the application includes preclinical and/or clinical evidence to support the safety and stability (as appropriate) of the intervention.

-- How the intervention compares with currently available interventions and/or standards of care. - To what degree the application includes preclinical and/or clinical evidence to support the safety and stability (as appropriate) of the intervention. - How well research procedures are clearly delineated from routine clinical procedures. - Whether measures are described to ensure the consistency of dosing (e.g., active ingredients for nutritional supplements, rehabilitation interventions).
+- How well research procedures are clearly delineated from routine clinical procedures. - Whether measures are described to ensure the consistency of dosing (e.g., active ingredients for nutritional supplements, rehabilitation interventions).